facebookresearch/ReAgent/docs/usage.rst

 Step 3 - Create the normalization parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Data from production systems is often sparse, noisy and arbitrarily distributed.
 Literature has shown that neural networks learn faster and better when operating on batches of features that are normally distributed.
-Horizon includes a workflow that automatically analyzes the training dataset and determines the best transformation function and corresponding normalization parameters for each feature.
+ReAgent includes a workflow that automatically analyzes the training dataset and determines the best transformation function and corresponding normalization parameters for each feature.
 We can run this workflow on the post timeline data:

 .. code-block::